vagfed/sno-ppc-install/README.md

 - use ssh to log on OpenShift as core user

 > Wait for ansible scipt to complete before opening a virtual console.
+>
+> If you see more than 5 time the line `FAILED - RETRYING: [localhost]: Wait for SSH to be active` the installation is not progressing.
+Please run `yum update` and restart installation: we encontered a RHEL9 bug that was fixed by updating RHEL.

 In order to connect to the node during installation use the following command: